 It’s highly likely that a great deal of your “past” is in the gap.

-Gratitude allows you to re-remember your past entirely focused on the gain.
-When you re-contextualize your past, then you will never be the victim to your past again.
+Gratitude allows you to re-remember your past while being entirely focused on the gain.
+When you re-contextualize your past, you’ll never be the victim to your past again.